 the Multi Bit and the Ledger Chrome instead

 Ledger vs Keepkey: the Winner

 The winner between Ledger vs Keepkey, in my opinion, is the Ledger.
-The Ledger Nano S allows even more access to different coins than what is shown in the above table, all through a seperate app known as Myetherwallet.
+The Ledger Nano S allows even more access to different coins than what is shown in the above table, all through a separate app known as Myetherwallet.
 The Ledger will allow more direct access to altcoins in a later update through the Ledger Live Manager.
 The Leger Nano S is cheaper, easier to store, has more software that it's compatible with, and stores more coins.
 The Ledger Nano S is a top favorite because it is well known in the industry followed by the Trezor.
 Ledger also has simplified things by integrating its app Ledger Manager with a more inclusive app, Ledger Live.

 Until Keepkey catches up to the number of coins offered it's going to fall behind those who are interested in the altcoin markets.
 The Alt coin markets will grow because they provide utility whereas some of the other coins like bitcoin don't.
 There will come a time when utility coins such as XRP will surpass Bitcoin.

 Despite what some may think, institutional money will salivate at the feet of XRP and only pay homage to Bitcoin.
 It's better to own a wallet that accounts for this competition and allows XRP deposits and withdrawals.
 The Ledger allows both.